cblanquera/acquire/README.md

 	'/application/circle1.js': 'eval;require('%2Fapplication%2Fcircle2.js')()%3Bmodule.exports%20%3D%20function()%20%7B%09console.log('circle-1')%3B%7D'});
 ```

 As you can see `/application/circle1.js` is compiled different than the others.
-This is because there is some oether code outside of the `module.exports`.
+This is because there is some other code outside of the `module.exports`.
 If you have this same case wrap your entire file using `encodeURIComponent`.
 Acquire will evaluate strings that start with `eval;` following the encoded coded.

 If you need to wait for the pre loaders you can include a callback at the end of the load method as in: